ftravers/om-next-tutorial/README.md

 The absolutely essential part is you have a map with a key to another map.

-Now lets test working with this database, create a `*.cljc` file with the following contents and fire up your **CLOJURE** not clojure-script REPL.  **NOTE:** feel free to use whatever namespace you want to, `omn1,core2` is tangential information to the lesson.
+Now lets test working with this client database, create a `*.cljc` file with the following contents and fire up your **CLOJURE** (not ClojureScript) REPL.  **NOTE:** feel free to use whatever namespace you want to, `omn1,core2` is tangential information to the lesson.

     (ns omn1.core2
       (:require [om.next :as om]))
     (def app-state (atom {:current/user {:user/name "Fenton"}}))

+Here `app-state` is your client database.

 Now in your REPL execute the following command: